 DO YOU HAVE TIGHT HIP FLEXORS?

 If you spend a considerable amount of time sitting and don’t have a regular yoga practice, you probably have tight hip flexors.
-Furthermore, as the psoas attaches to all 5 lumbar vertebrae, when it’s tight, it can pull on the spine and cause lower back pain.
+And as the psoas attaches to all 5 lumbar vertebrae, when it’s tight, it can pull on the spine and cause lower back pain.

 - Static: Low Lunge, Half-Twisted Lizard